District Ministries

 You can also click here to locate an LCMS congregation near a college or university and contact them directly.

-Specialized Ministry: Jesus our Savior Lutheran Outreach, Winnebago
+Jesus Our Savior Lutheran Outreach, Winnebago

 The Winnebago Reservation in Northeast Nebraska is home to 2,500 Nebraskans, mostly Winnebago (Ho-Chunk) Indians.
 God is reaching out to these people through His missionary Pastor Ricky Jacob.